Mar Vista is a Westside neighborhood surrounded by Santa Monica, Sawtelle, Rancho Park, Palms, Culver City, Westside Village, and Venice.

 Soon, the Sepulveda Channel Bikeway is scheduled to open.
 Sepulveda Channel is a mostly covered tributary to Ballona Creek that is mostly pretty unsightly currently.
 Even though it’s not much to look at right now, loitering near the channel can get you a $5,000 fine.

-Mar Vista is one of the greenest neighborhoods I’ve visited, boasting a higher than average number of green homes, with solar panels and rain barrel-harvesting.
-In April, the Annual Mar Vista Green Garden Showcase shows off the neighborhoods many xeriscaped properties.
-The Mar Vista Farmers’ Market began in 2006 and, in addition to just being a farmer’s market, also celebrates Cinco de Mayo, Birthdaypalooza, Halloween, Dia de los Muertos, and has a Winter Festival.
+Mar Vista is one of the greenest neighborhoods I’ve visited, boasting a higher-than-average number of green homes, with solar panels and rain barrel-harvesting.
+In April, the Annual Mar Vista Green Garden Showcase showcases the neighborhood’s many xeriscaped properties.
+The Mar Vista Farmers’ Market began in 2006 and, in addition to being a farmer’s market, also celebrates Cinco de Mayo, Birthdaypalooza, Halloween, Dia de los Muertos, and has a Winter Festival.
 At the Ocean View Farms Community Garden, locals grow various crops, including of course, Lima Beans.
 There’s also The Mar Vista Gardening Club.

 MAR VISTA EATERIES

-It’s a bit surprising how few places there are to grab a bite or drink in Mar Vista; pretty much just Campo’s Tacos, Canton Kitchen, Coffee Connection, Don Chuy’s, El Agave Oaxacquena, Gallegos Mexican Grill, House of Taitahai, Hurry Curry, Lost & Found, Numero Uno Pizza Pasta, Piece O’ Pizza, Röckenwagner Bakery, Sunny Grill, The Curious Palate and Yum Yum Donuts.
+It’s a bit surprising how few places there are to grab a bite or drink in Mar Vista; pretty much just Campo’s Tacos, Canton Kitchen, Coffee Connection, El Agave Oaxacquena, Gallegos Mexican Grill, House of Taitahai, Hurry Curry, Numero Uno Pizza Pasta, Piece O’ Pizza, Sunny Grill, and Yum Yum Donuts.
 Although my stomach growled as I passed Hurry Curry, I didn’t eat during my visit because, it being a short autumn day, I was racing against time to finish whilst there was still daylight.
 Despite the relatively small number of options, Mar Vista also has an Ethnic Food Club… which begs the question, with all the world’s cuisines having corresponding ethnicities, which are excluded?

 MAR VISTA MOVIES

 Mar Vista has been a shooting location for few films.
-It was the primary and in some cases sole shooting location for movies including Blindness, Co-ed Call Girl, Mother, Jugs & Speed and Uh Oh!.
-TV series who’ve shot in the neighborhood include CSI and Naturally Delicious.
+It was the primary and in some cases sole shooting location for movies including Blindness, Co-ed Call Girl, Mother, Jugs & Speed, and Uh Oh!.
+Television series which that have been filmed in the neighborhood include epsidoes of CSI and Naturally Delicious.

 MAR VISTA MUSIC